Steve Witschel has been an online music writer for seven years and has played over a thousand songs in his career.

 The most successful leaders in any capacity practice certain fundamentals that have proven to be repeatedly effective.
 It may seem like a lot to remember, but you'll find that the majority of the responsibility as a leader will involve troubleshooting and problem-solving.
 This is the real world, and that's the reality.
 You'll have much more success dealing with all of the variables that come into play if you first commit to having the basics covered.

 1. Have a Plan

 Regardless of what kind of band you're in, chances are you want to do something with it.
 If you're the leader, you probably have a vision of what you're looking to accomplish.
 The best way to get anything done is to be specific about what you want to achieve and follow that with practical steps to take.

 Plans are a funny thing.
 They're designed to be rock solid yet are always subject to change.
 If you roll with the reality of that fact, you're in good shape, as long as you always have a plan.

 The primary benefit of having a plan is that it provides focus.
 It narrows down the options of what to do to the most practical and beneficial steps that can be taken.
 When you can be clear about the road you want to travel, there's nothing stopping you from reaching your destination.

-As the leader of the band, your mates will be looking to you for information.
-It's your job to make sure that they get that information on a regular basis and in a timely manner.
-This is not to say that you have to tell your band about every minor business detail, but it is your responsibility to share news that is relevant to each member.
+As the band leader, your mates will be looking to you for information.
+It's your job to make sure that they get that information regularly and in a timely manner.
+This is not to say that you have to tell your band about every minor business detail, but it is your responsibility to share relevant news with each member.